Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 Is Pamukkale worth visiting?

-Even though we knew that it wouldn’t look exactly like in the photos before we visited, we still enjoyed our visit very much and didn’t regret coming to Pamukkale.
+Even though we knew Pamukkale wouldn’t look exactly like in the photos before we visited, and we did end up being a bit underwhelmed after our visit due to social media expectations, we still enjoyed our visit very much and didn’t regret coming to Pamukkale.
+We would add it to our Turkey itinerary again.

-Just set your expectations, and don’t expect those dreamy Instagram shots, as it’s not like that in reality.
-At least not where you are allowed to go.
+Just set your expectations, and don’t expect those dreamy Instagram shots.
+It’s not like that in reality—at least not where you are allowed to go.
+But it’s still very unique and beautiful.

 Stay protected on public WiFi